 1955 - In a game billed as the "Best of the East" vs. the "Best of the West," Maryland defeated No. 1-ranked UCLA 7-0.
 Historians called that game one of the greatest of the decade.

 1957 - Queen Elizabeth II and Prince Phillip visited while former Terp head coach Jim Tatum returned to the scene of his greatest coaching triumphs.
 The Terps went on to upset North Carolina in what then-head coach Tommy Mont later called his finest moment as coach.

 1974 - The legendary Bear Bryant returned to College Park with his third-ranked Alabama Crimson Tide on Sept.
-14. Temporary bleachers were installed for only the second time in stadium history to accommodate 54,412 fans, then the largest crowd ever at Byrd.
+14. Temporary bleachers were installed for only the second time in stadium history to accommodate 54,412 fans, then the largest crowd ever at Maryland.
 Later in the season, on Oct.
-11, the then-second-largest crowd (49,647) in Byrd history watched the 15th-ranked Terps defeat 17th-ranked NC State 20-10.
+11, the then-second-largest crowd (49,647) in Maryland history watched the 15th-ranked Terps defeat 17th-ranked NC State 20-10.

-1975 - The Byrd Stadium attendance record of 58,973 was set when 14th-ranked Maryland played host to ninth-ranked Penn State.
+1975 - The Maryland Stadium attendance record of 58,973 was set when 14th-ranked Maryland played host to ninth-ranked Penn State.

 1985 - The Terps, ranked No. 1 in the preseason by Sport magazine, set the then all-time school home attendance record, averaging 49,385 for five games.